LucaBrizuela/PacMenExercise/README.md

 ## Roadmap
 - Add different shapes and colors for PacMen.
 - Implement collision detection between PacMen.
+- Click the "Add PacMan" button to create a PacMan, you can add as many as you want.
+- Click the "Start Game" button to begin.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](https://github.com/LucaBrizuela/PacMenExercise/blob/main/LICENSE) file for details.